-The data were analysed with the computer program SADIEA (Perry, 2000).
-The distance to regularity for the total of the scaled quadrat counts is T = 129196 m.
-When 1000 randomized sets of data were produced keeping the cockle counts fixed and permuting the pipi counts, the average distance to regularity was $E{t(2)1} = 105280$ m, giving the index of association $I{t(2)1} = 129196/105280 = 1.23$.
+The data were analyzed with the computer program SADIEA (Perry 2008).
+The distance to regularity for the total of the scaled quadrat counts is T = 129,196 m.
+When 1000 randomized sets of data were produced keeping the cockle counts fixed and permuting the pipi counts, the average distance to regularity was $E{t(2)1} = 105,280$ m, giving the index of association $I{t(2)1} = 129,196/105,280 = 1.23$.
 This was exceeded by 33% of the permuted sets of data, giving no real evidence of association.
-On the other hand, keeping the pipi counts fixed and permuting the cockle counts gave an average distance to regularity of $E{t(1)2} = 100062$, giving the index of association $I{t(1)2} = 100062$
+On the other hand, keeping the pipi counts fixed and permuting the cockle counts gave an average distance to regularity of $E{t(1)2} = 100,062$, giving the index of association $I{t(1)2} = 129,196/100,062 = 1.29$.

-129196/100062 = 1.29.
 This was exceeded by 3.4% of the permuted sets of data.
-In this case there is some evidence of association.
+In this case, there is some evidence of association.

-The conclusion from the two randomizations are quite different in terms of the significance of the results, although both $I{t(2)1}$ and $I{t(1)2}$ suggest some positive association between the two types of count.
+The conclusions from the two randomizations are quite different in terms of the significance of the results, although both $I{t(2)1}$ and $I{t(1)2}$ suggest some positive association between the two types of count.
 The reason for the difference in terms of significance is presumably the result of a lack of symmetry in the relationship between the two shellfish.
 In every quadrat where cockles are present, pipis are present as well.
 However, cockles are missing from half of the quadrats where pipis are present.
-Therefore, apparently cockles are associated with pipis, but pipis are not necessarily associated with cockles.
+Therefore, cockles are apparently associated with pipis, but pipis are not necessarily associated with cockles.